M-Enderle/mini-projects/recipe-book/README.md

 - 🍳 Create, edit, and organize recipes
 - 🔍 Semantic search using AI embeddings
-- 📁 Filter by source and rating
+- 📁 Filter by source
 - 📤 JSON import for bulk recipe creation
-- ⭐ 5-star rating system
 - 🏷️ Tag-based categorization
 - 📱 Responsive design
 - 🤖 **NEW:** AI recipe generation with Gemini